Dublin, Ireland

 (prime minister's) office and cabinet rooms.
 The tour is free and on the hour.

-A ticket is required, which can be booked on the day in the nearby National
+A ticket is required and can be booked on the day in the nearby National

 Gallery.
 George Bernard Shaw's house is well worth it for a look into the past,